Mateusz56/10xWarehouse/.ai/api-plan.md

 # REST API Plan

 ## 1. Resources
+- **Users**: Manages user profiles and authentication.
+Corresponds to the `auth.users` table in Supabase.
 - **Organizations**: Manages organizations (tenants).
 Corresponds to the `app.organizations` table.
 - **Members**: Manages users within an organization.
 Corresponds to the `app.organization_members` table.
 - **Invitations**: Manages invitations for users to join an organization.
 Corresponds to the `app.invitations` table.